cad-polito-it/byron/docs/paranoia.md

 * :-1: All the code must be packed into one single cell
 * :-1: Byron will not detect Jupyter anymore

-### Tamper with the bytecode cache
+### :bomb: Tamper with the bytecode cache

-:warning: This hack may cause your system to become unstable and/or provide incorrect results.
-You acknowledge that you are solely responsible for any harm or damage that may result from it.
+:warning: This hack may cause your system to become unstable and provide incorrect results.
+You acknowledge that you are solely responsible for any harm or damage that may result.

 * Generate the optimized bytecode (e.g., run `python -O -m pytest`)
 * Locate all the folders that contain compiled bytecode (e.g., `**/__pycache__`)